-- 1 While there was a cash inflow due to the increase in cash flow from operating activities, cash and cash equivalents decreased compared with the same quarter in the previous fiscal year because of the purchase of the Company's own stocks made in the previous year and of investment securities. - 2 The expansion in other current assets from the same period a year earlier can be mainly attributed to the increase in debt related to Yahoo!
-JAPAN card and Yahoo! ezPay operations. - 3 The growth in tangible fixed assets from the same quarter last year was principally due to the inclusion of fixed assets related to mergers. - 4 The increase in goodwill compared with last year's first quarter was chiefly due to the purchase of subsidiary shares. - 5 Although additional purchases of investment securities were made during the quarter, the balance decreased year on year because of declines in market prices. - 6 The growth in deferred tax assets is primarily due the assumption of deferred tax assets from mergers.
+- 1 The principal cause of the increase in cash and cash equivalents compared with the same quarter in the previous fiscal year was an increase in cash flow from operating activities. - 2 The expansion in other current assets from the same period a year earlier can be mainly attributed to the increase in credit related to Yahoo!
+JAPAN card and Yahoo! ezPay operations. - 3 The growth in tangible fixed assets from the same quarter last year was principally due to the inclusion of fixed assets related to mergers. - 4 The year-on-year increase in quarterly goodwill was due to the purchase of subsidiary shares. - 5 Although additional purchases of investment securities were made during the quarter, the balance decreased year on year because of declines in market prices. - 6 The growth in deferred tax assets was primarily due to the assumption of deferred tax assets from mergers.